 District now in the top 30 best recycling councils in the country

-The extraordinary achievements of East Devon households who are now recycling more than ever before following the introduction of a new recycling service this year has won local, national and international environment awards for the district.
+The extraordinary achievements of East Devon households who are now recycling more than ever before following the introduction of a new recycling service this year have won local, national and international environment awards to the district.

 Since February, the district council, in partnership with its contractors SUEZ, has rolled out a new recycling service to all 68,700 East Devon properties and extended the range of items residents can now have collected from the kerbside every week.
 Cardboard, plastics, cartons and small electrical goods have been added to the extensive number of items that can be recycled.
 As householders are able to recycle more and throw away less bulky rubbish, grey wheeled waste bins are now collected every three weeks.